senx/warp10-ext-arrow/README.md

 <pre>
 ->ARROW    // Encode a GTS, a GTSENCODER, a STRING, or BYTES into Arrow streaming format (BYTES).
 ARROW->    // Decode an Arrow stream (BYTES).
-Depending on its input, this function pushes a GTS, a GTSENCODER, or the Arrow metadata (a MAP) followed by the Arrow field vectors (a MAP of LIST).
+Depending on its input, this function pushes a GTS, a GTSENCODER, or a list of two items: custom metadata (a MAP), and field vectors (a MAP of LIST).
 </pre>

 #### Build notes